neilbaldwin/2020-R/readme.md

 2020-R is a Touch OSC project that adds even more random functionality to DUB-Russell's superb (and already very random) [2020 Beat Machine](https://2020.dubrussell.com/)

+#### Updates

+18-08-2024 Added support for the TONE group: LOOPER1, LOOPER2 and LOOPER3

 ### Rationale

 While 2020 is *packed* full of real-time randomisation, there is no function to generate random presets in the Samplers, Synths and FX.
 Why would you want to do that?
 As DUB-Russell says, *"Don't think, RANDOMISE!"* (he said "BEAT" but...you know...)